stephaneVercouillieBMID/slate/source/index.html.md

 <a name="Appendix"></a>

 ## 4.1.
 Universal Links on iOS
-Integration is going to be pretty straightforward, all details can be found in below steps (as documented on [Universal Links official documentation](https://developer.apple.com/ios/universal-links/)):
+Integration is going to be pretty straightforward, all details can be found in below steps (as documented on <a href="https://developer.apple.com/ios/universal-links/" target="blank">Universal Links official documentation</a>):
 1. Register your app at developer.apple.com
 2. Enable ‘Associated Domains’ on your app identifier
 3. Enable ‘Associated Domain’ on in your Xcode project